cohorte/cohorte.github.io/docs/1.x/setup/index.md

 4. Ensure to have the access rights to `$COHORTE_HOME` directory (e.g., `sudo chgrp -R your_login cohorte-1.0.0; chown -R your_login cohorte-1.0.0).
 5. Cloce the actual terminal and open a new one to start using COHORTE.

+For Max OS X users, other Python packages should be installed before running COHORTE:

+ * pyobjc

 ##### Windows

 1. Donwload the COHORTE distribution adequate to your operating system from [repo.isandatech.com/cohorte](http://repo.isandatech.com/cohorte).
 For Windows platform, download `cohorte-1.0.0-windows.zip`.